Arya-Chakraborty/bitotsav-website/README.md

 - **SEO Optimization**: Incorporate relevant keywords to improve search engine ranking.
 - **Regular Updates**: Keep the site updated with the latest information and announcements.

-## Technical Requirements

-- **Content Management System (CMS)**: Use a CMS like WordPress for easy updates.
-- **Analytics Integration**: Implement tools like Google Analytics to monitor traffic and user behavior.
-- **Security Measures**: Ensure data protection, especially for registration forms.

-## Call to Action

-- **Register Now**: Encourage early registrations with incentives.
-- **Follow Us**: Promote social media channels for updates.
-- **Volunteer**: Invite individuals to join the organizing team.

 # Contributors

 ![Contributors](/public/contributions.png)